 Dr. Alois Alzheimer, a German psychiatrist, discovered Alzheimer's disease in 1907.
 He noticed that a female patient slowly lost her memory and ability to think and talk and that she developed judgment problems.
 After her death, he viewed her brain through a microscope and noticed abnormal growths, which he called plaques and tangles, in parts of her brain.
 These changes occur in the brain of everyone with Alzheimer's disease.

-Through a variety of partnerships, our organization is now able to provide free assistance finding dementia care.
+Through several partnerships, our organization provides free assistance finding dementia care.
 Regardless of the type of care that is required, we help families locate the right care providers for their needs at no charge.
 There are many dementia care services available and finding the right care provider for your loved one can be a time-consuming challenge.
 This is especially true for those who already spend much of their time providing care.

 Choose the type of care you are seeking and follow the links below to get started.

 Persons with Alzheimer’s or dementia are sometimes resistant to care providers coming into their homes.
-Our partner, AgingCare.com, specializes in helping families find the right individual(s) that provide assistance and make their loved ones feel comfortable.
+Our partner, AgingCare.com, specializes in helping families find the right individual(s) that provide assistance and make their loved ones feel comfortable in their homes.
 Get free help finding care here.

 Finding the right live-in caregiver is critically important for those with dementia.
 Our partner, AgingCare.com has developed a well-honed screening process for matching caregivers.
 Get started here.